yu-jiang/radpbook/README.md

 # RADPBook
 Source code for examples in Book "Robust Adaptive Dynamic Programming"

-See the wiki page [https://github.com/yu-jiang/RADPBook/wiki] for more details
+Check the page [https://yu-jiang.github.io/RADPBook/] for more details.